yongkun/iombench/README.md

 - Various IO sequences including sequential/random reads/writes, and mixed IOs.
 - Multi-threading to simulate multiple outstanding IOs.
-- Synchronous IO by O_SYNC and O_DIRECT to bypass OS or file system buffers.
+- Using O_SYNC and O_DIRECT to try to bypass OS or file system buffer.
+Support raw IO on device file.
 - Automatically generate figures for latency, throughput and IOPS.

 Check the help to get more information.